Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 }
 ```

-If you run this, it will print "3".
+In C this is Undefined Behavior.
+When I run this, it just prints "3".

-That's right, the data just change right under your nose.
+That's right, the data can just change under your nose.
 I was honestly scared when I ran that.
 But Rust prevents crazy things like that from taking place!

 So just to explicitly point out the syntax: